Attribute-based access control end-to-end guide

 • Insulin <50

-Select Blood Glucose >100 to start labeling the segment.
+Select Blood Glucose >100 (by the audience name, not the checkbox) to start labeling the audience.

-Image showing the Blood Glucose >100 being selected from the Segments tab
+Image showing the Blood Glucose >100 being selected from the Audiences tab

 The segment Details screen appears.
 Select Manage Access.